 And though Bella doesn’t seem to care, I kind of feel like she’s happy to at least have Mimi’s presence in the place, even along with Cricket.

 “C’mon Bell, which chair do you want tonight?
 Memes?”
 Cricket will follow eventually and climb my leg into whichever chair Bella decided against.

 Bella sleeps next to me in whichever of my two PC chairs I’m not in, Cricket has eventually gotten bored and left my lap to the bed waiting (she is the best of sleep partner cats) …

 … and Mimi?
-She sleeps on my desk on the old bar towels my English cousin has sent me over the years that I have layed out for her or grabs my hip on Shoes’s chair staring into cat nothing or everything knowing she has a human all to her own.
+She sleeps on my desk on the old bar towels my English cousin gave me so many years ago that I have layed out for her or grabs my left hip on the Shoes chair staring into cat nothing or everything knowing she has a human to call all to her own.